 There are so many good restaurants in Memphis!
 Here are the ones we recommend you check out when in the downtown area.

 This iconic downtown Memphis restaurant is located down a side street and in the basement.
 Yup.
 Don’t let that stop you.
-The second you turn the corner you will smell the BBQ.
-From here head down into the basement restaurant to enjoy a delicious meal of ribs!
+The second you turn the corner, you will smell the BBQ.
+From here, head down to the basement restaurant to enjoy a delicious meal of ribs!

 Blue City Cafe

-Be sure to visit the National Civil Rights Museum and the hotel where Dr Martin Luther King Jr was shot.
+Be sure to visit the National Civil Rights Museum and the Lorraine Motel, where Dr Martin Luther King Jr was shot.
 Eat at Central BBQ for our favorite ribs in Memphis.

-Visit Sun Studio to learn the about the history of music in Memphis.
+Visit Sun Studio to learn about the history of music in Memphis.

 Other places to stop and eat:

 Don’t miss Gus’s Chicken!
-You can get your order to go and bring it across the street to the Dominick Distillery from some delicious bourbon or cocktails!
+You can get your order to go and bring it across the street to the Dominick Distillery for some delicious bourbon or cocktails!
+The Soul Museum or if you want to visiting Graceland is an experience (It is not located in downtown).

 Memphis is a city full of history and delicious food.
 You can easily spend a day here or decide to stay for a full weekend.